An Overview of Influencer Types and Their Benefits

 Benefits and Challenges of Working with Influencers

-Now that you know the most important influencer types, let's review their benefits and challenges.
+Now that you know the most important social media influencer types, let's review their benefits and challenges.

 Advantages